 Tip: Read and learn How much to spend on a diamond engagement ring.

-This way you can focus in more details on size, cut, and many other engagement rings & diamonds characteristics which highly depend on the price range you have in mind, next:
+This way you can focus on more details on size, cut, and many other engagement rings & diamonds characteristics which highly depend on the price range you have in mind.

 Step Two: Select the Diamond Shape & Ring Setting

-The choices in diamond shapes and settings may seem overwhelming at first, but there are ways to narrow the field immediately.
+The options of diamond shapes and settings may seem overwhelming at first, but there are ways to narrow the field immediately.
 A diamond that catches your eye at first may not be flattering on her hand.